GSConnect/gnome-shell-extension-gsconnect/README.md

 ### Installation

-The extension is currently in an **alpha** stage of development.
-Pre-releases can be downloaded from the [releases page][releases] but are not guaranteed to be stable, functional, secure or bug free and all features are subject to change.
-In particular, the extension is known to clash with running instances of KDE Connect, and possibly MConnect as well.
+The extension is currently in a **beta** stage of development.
+There are a few *known* non-critical bugs, features are still subject to drastic change and there are no translations and sparse instructions.
+In particular, the extension is known to clash with running instances of KDE Connect and possibly MConnect.

-Installation may require you to later delete configuration files, reset dconf settings and other tasks manually.
+Pre-releases can be downloaded from the [releases page][releases].

 **You have been warned**